 Local Welfare Assistance

 From April 2013, the Government was no longer responsible for paying Community Care Grants and Crisis Loans (they still deal with budgeting loans).
 Now local authorities are able to provide some grants and emergency payments for people in need.

 Camden Council offers similar benefits as part of our local welfare assistance arrangements.
 Awards are discretionary and there is a limited amount of money available, so not everyone who applies will be successful.

-Find out more about local welfare assistance
+Find out more: Local welfare assistance

 Council Tax Reduction Scheme